EventStore/documentation/docs/server/5.0.9/server/projections/system-projections.md

 For example, if the body of the projection is `first` and `-`, for a stream id of `account-1`, the stream name the projection creates is `$category-account`, and the `account-1` stream is linked to it.
 Future streams prefixed with `account-` are likewise linked to the newly created `$category-account` stream.

 If the body of the projection is last and `-`, for a stream id of `shopping-cart-1`, the stream name the projection creates is `$category-shopping-cart`, and the `shopping-cart-1` stream is linked to it.
-Future streams whose left-side split by the __last__ '-' is `shopping-cart`, are likewise linked to the newly created `$category-shopping-cart` stream.
+Future streams whose left-side split by the _last_ `-` is `shopping-cart`, are likewise linked to the newly created `$category-shopping-cart` stream.

 The use case of this projection is subscribing to all stream instances of a category.